anijitsao/react-app-simple-restaurant-app/README.md

  <li> It is a Full Stack Application </li>
 </ul>

 - All the restaurant details namely *cusines, establishment type, address, locality, rating, cost for two persons* are stored in the [MongoDB Atlas](https://www.mongodb.com/cloud/atlas).
-This is a *free/ shared* account on [Atlas](https://www.mongodb.com/cloud/atlas). **So Please use it wisely**
+This example uses a _free/ shared_ account. **So Please use it wisely**.

 <br/>